ou-astrophysics/Faster-R-CNN-for-Galaxy-Zoo-Clump-Scout/Faster-RCNN-Detection/README.md

 # Running detections
 This script will output a `parquet`-file with the labels and coordinates of the bounding boxes for detected clumps in a set of galaxy images.
 It takes all the images in one folder and treats the image name as the corresponding `id` for the resulting detection table.
+For that, the filenames of the images need to be numeric.

 The labels are: